Biographies of Washington State Department of Financial Institutions division directors and executives.

 Amy has a B.S. in Sociology/Criminal Justice from Kansas State University.
 She earned her J.D. from the Seattle University School of Law, where she graduated cum laude.

-William M. Beatty, Director of Securities
+Faith Anderson, Acting Director of Securities

-Erin López Nielsen, Diversity, Equity, and Inclusion Director
+Erin Klika, Diversity, Equity, and Inclusion Director

-Erin brings more than 20 years of experience in the field of DEI.
+Erin brings more than 20 years of experience in the field of Diversity, Equity, and Inclusion (DEI).
 She started her career in community lending and education.
 She later ran a statewide program where she had the opportunity to work in all regions of our state.
 Most recently she led supplier diversity programs at the state, which included working across multiple agencies, co-creating statewide policies, and establishing an advisory group to include a DEI lens in how work happens.